bricker0/choropleth_map/README.md

 # About QGIS

+QGIS is an open souce software.
+Meaning it is free to download and use, and free to modify the code.

-QGIS is relatively easy but I will not go over every detail here.
-If you find my directions difficult to follow, I recommend reading additional resources on your own. <a href="https://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/">Here is a great tutorial about QGIS starting wtih navigating the interface</a>.
+QGIS is relatively easy to use but I will not go over every detail here.
+If you find my directions difficult to follow, I recommend reading additional resources on your own. <a href="https://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/">Here is a great tutorial about QGIS starting with navigating the interface</a>.
 There are even resources available in Dutch.

+The directions I provide are in English - so the first step might be to switch the language of the QGIS interface from Dutch to English.
+Here is a brief tutorial on how to do that.

+<iframe width="720" height="530" src="https://video.uu.nl/permalink/v12619b44a56c4i15u9p/iframe/" allowfullscreen="allowfullscreen" allow="autoplay"></iframe>

 # Download the shapefile and open it QGIS